 What is the legal status of my investment?

-When you choose to invest into a particular project that is listed on the Energise Africa platform you are issued with a bond (or promissory note) by a solar company (the Bond Issuer).
-These bonds and notes are unsecured and unlisted.
+When you choose to invest into a particular project that is listed on the Energise Africa platform you are issued with a bond (or promissory note) by a company (the Bond Issuer).
+These bonds and notes are unlisted and may also be unsecured.
 Investment into unsecured bonds, which are not listed on a public market, is riskier than unlisted debentures as there is no tangible property provided as security for investors.
 By investing in an unsecured bond, you are lending your money to a business, with all the risks that this involves.
 These include the fact that the Bond Issuer is not subject to stock market requirements to make information affecting the price or value of the investment publicly available, therefore, you cannot choose to sell your bond if you want based on price fluctuations.
 It is also difficult to get out of the investment early.
 Unsecured bonds are ‘fixed interest’ investments.
 This means that the interest rate on the money you lend is set in advance.
 However, interest payments on your money and the return of your capital are not guaranteed and depend on the ongoing success of the Bond Issuer’s business model.
 Investors need to be aware that investments of this kind suffer from a lack of liquidity and that capital is at risk.
 In a worst case scenario, you may lose all (but not more than) the total amount invested.

 By definition emerging market economies have potential for growth.
 Nonetheless, the threat of economic downturn due to the factors outlined below are a possibility, which investors should consider before making any investment.
-The companies listed for investment on www.energiseafrica.com have their main operations in Sub Saharan Africa hence investors have to consider the impact of changes in the political climate in the countries in which the Solar Companies (Bond Issuers) are operating.
+The companies listed for investment on www.energiseafrica.com have their main operations in Sub Saharan Africa hence investors have to consider the impact of changes in the political climate in the countries in which the Companies (Bond Issuers) are operating.
 Elections often have a strong impact on the economic stability of a country and significant changes could create issues for foreign investors especially as new regimes might close the door or making repatriation of funds difficult/impossible.
 Political instability could have a very strong impact on economic stability, the judicial system, stability of the financial markets and institutions, and other similar factors.
 Such risks are difficult to assess but could have a detrimental effect on investment returns.
 Corruption in many emerging markets, may be more prevalent than in developed markets.
 In some cases, it’s rooted in cultural differences and thus strongly influential in people’s way of life.
 Corruption could affect a business’s ability to present fair financial statements.
 It may add costs that are hard to predict or manage.
 It could make doing business difficult and make contracts void in court.
 Natural disasters tend to occur more regularly and/or the effects have a more profound impact due to a lack of emergency (government) responsiveness or general infrastructure, than is the case in developed nations and can have a profound impact on local economies and communities.
 Investors should consider that a natural disaster (such as flood, drought or famine) may have severe impact on the ability of local people to make monthly payments to the Bond Issuer, which could have a knock-on impact on the Bond Issuer’s ability to make capital and/or interest payments to them.

 Further information regarding all identifiable risks